 What Are Cannabinoids?

 All cannabis plants contain cannabinoids, but their specific composition can vary widely.
-For example, marijuana and hemp each contain cannabinoids, but in different concentrations and ratios.
+For example, marijuana and hemp each contain cannabinoids, but in different concentrations and ratios—one of the key factors that influences how a product may be experienced.

-In the plant, cannabinoids play a protective role—helping guard against environmental stressors such as UV exposure, pests, and drought.
+Within the plant, cannabinoids serve a protective role.
+They help defend against environmental stressors such as UV exposure, pests, and drought—contributing to the plant’s resilience and survival.

 When consumed, cannabinoids interact with our body's endocannabinoid system (ECS), a complex cell-signaling network involved in maintaining balance across various physiological processes.
 Through this interaction, cannabinoids influence how the body responds to internal and external stimuli.